Looking For A Chiropractor In Des Moines?

 Back pain symptoms, whether caused by strain or misuse, can be short-lived and last for days or even weeks.

 If your back pain doesn’t improve in 2 weeks, you should see your doctor.
-Sometimes back pain could be a sign or symptom of a serious medical condition.
+Sometimes, back pain is a sign of serious medical problems.

 Back pain: Professional and at-home remedies

-- Lasts longer than a few more weeks
+- Persists for more than a few days

 - This is a severe condition that doesn’t improve upon rest

-- Causes weakness or numbness in one or both legs.
+- Causes weakness, pain, or tingling on one or both sides of the legs

 Back pain can be a sign of a serious medical condition in rare cases.
 Seek immediate care if your back pain: